Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Introduction

-However, we are facing many difficulties in detecting the 21cm line.
-Especially, observations of the 21cm line from the EoR is obstructed by the bright foreground contamination and observational systematic errors.
-The foreground contamination is mainly due to the synchrotron emission from our Galaxy and extragalactic radio sources and is about 4 orders of magnitude larger than the 21cm-line signal.
-Further, the observational data are polluted by various systematics such as Earth's ionosphere, the beam-shape error and the radio frequency interference.
-Thus, it is required to perform a foreground removal/avoidance with a high accuracy and overcome these systematics adequately in order to detect the 21cm-line signal.
+However, we are facing many difficulties in detecting the 21\,cm-line.
+Specifically, observations of the 21\,cm-line from the EoR are obstructed by the bright foreground contamination and observational systematic errors.
+The foreground contamination is mainly due to the synchrotron emission from our Galaxy and extragalactic radio sources and is about 4 orders of magnitude larger than the 21\,cm-line signal. {Furthermore}, the observational data are polluted by various systematics such as Earth's ionosphere, the beam-shape error and the radio frequency interference.
+Thus, it is required to perform a foreground removal/avoidance with a high accuracy and overcome these systematics adequately in order to detect the 21\,cm-line signal.

-The cross correlation between the 21cm line and other emission lines is one of powerful methods to reduce the effects of contamination from the foreground and systematics because the foreground and systematics should not correlate with the partner lines of the cross correlation.
-High-$z$ galaxies have been studied as the partner of the cross correlation in previous works \citep[e.g.][]{2009ApJ...690..252L,2014MNRAS.438.2474P,2016MNRAS.459.2741S,2017ApJ...836..176H,2019MNRAS.tmp.2236M,2017ApJ...846...21F,2017ApJ...848...52H,2013MNRAS.432.2615W,2017ApJ...846...21F}.
-Since the ionozing photon emitted from high-$z$ massive galaxies generate large ionized regions around them, the 21cm-line signal negatively correlates with galaxies at large scales.
-In addition to the negative correlation at large scales, the 21cm-line signal can positively correlate with galaxies at small scales due to matter density fluctuation.
+The cross correlation between the 21\,cm-line and other emission lines is one of {the most} powerful methods to reduce the effects of contamination from the foreground and systematics because the foreground and systematics should not correlate with the partner lines of the cross correlation.
+High-$z$ galaxies have been studied as the partner of the cross correlation in previous works \citep[e.g.][]{2009ApJ...690..252L,2013MNRAS.432.2615W,2014MNRAS.438.2474P,2016MNRAS.459.2741S,2017ApJ...836..176H,2019MNRAS.tmp.2236M,2017ApJ...846...21F,2017ApJ...848...52H,2017ApJ...846...21F,2019BAAS...51c..57H,2020MNRAS.492.4952V,2020MNRAS.494..703W,Kubota2020MNRAS.494.3131K,2020MNRAS.496..581H}.
+Since the ionizing photon emitted from high-$z$ massive galaxies generate large ionized regions around them, the 21\,cm-line signal negatively correlates with galaxies at large scales.
+In addition to the negative correlation at large scales, the 21\,cm-line signal can positively correlate with galaxies at small scales due to matter density fluctuation.